 Video-sharing app Douyin (known as TikTok outside China) is trialling a new function that allows users to perform in-video search.
 Some observers have raised concerns about how in-video search function, combined with the facial recognition technology built into the system, could be detrimental to users’ privacy.
 Marketers, meanwhile, will be keenly observing the ways Douyin users respond to in-video search, anxious to take advantage of the opportunities the function’s implementation presents for brands while they do influencer marketing on Douyin.

-Chinese tech watcher Matthew Brennan alerted his Twitter followers to Douyin’s innovation in a September 23 Tweet.
+Chinese tech watcher Matthew Brennan alerted his Twitter followers to Douyin’s innovation in a tweet on 23 September.
 Brennan accompanied his post with a demo video showing a Douyin user applying the in-video search function to dig deeper into—and beyond—a video posted on the platform by Chinese comedian Xiao Shenyang.